dagraham/etm-tk/etmTk/help/PREFERENCES.md

 When non-default calendars are selected, busy times in the "week view" will appear in one color for events from default calendars and in another color for events from non-default calendars.

-*Note that the calendar icon only appears in the main gui if this setting is provided.*
+**Only data files that belong to one of the calendar directories or their subdirectories will be accessible within etm.**

 ### current files